tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE 标准集群指南/Service 管理/Service Annotation 说明_intl_en.md

 - For more information, see [Use Limits](https://intl.cloud.tencent.com/document/product/214/14733) of CLB security groups.
 - Usually, the feature of binding a security group is required.
 The annotation is `service.cloud.tencent.com/security-groups`.
-- When [Using Existing CLBs](https://intl.cloud.tencent.com/document/product/457/36835), logic conflicts may occur if different “Allow Traffic” configurations are configured for multiple Services.
+- When [Using Existing CLBs](https://intl.cloud.tencent.com/document/product/457/36835), logic conflicts may occur if different "Allow Traffic" configurations are configured for multiple Services.

 **Use case:**
 `service.cloud.tencent.com/pass-to-target: "true"`